hyungtaecf/DictTalk/README.md

 First stage:

 - Making a free dictionary, where anyone can add words and translations
-- Implementing rate system through likes and dislikes
+- Implementing evaluation system through likes and dislikes
 - Saving words in lists
 - Implementing User Search